jaredkrinke/log/content/posts/programming-languages/future-proof-languages-2.md

 Since I was curious, I checked out the [.NET SDK for Linux (Debian)](https://learn.microsoft.com/en-us/dotnet/core/install/linux-debian), and it was closer to 500 MB.
 To my surprise, it was very full-featured, and I was even able to cross-compile for Windows from Linux.

-As much as I like C#, the unreasonable disk footprint of its tooling has sent C# to the bottom of the pile.
+As much as I like C#, the unreasonable disk footprint of its tooling has sent C# to the bottom of my pile.

 ### C++
 C++ sort of gets a free pass because Linux distributions generally provide the GNU C++ compiler and I already had to install a C++ environment in order to use Rust on Windows.
 Clang is < 1 GB to install and there are numerous free and/or open source C++ IDEs that are less than 1 GB.
 Visual Studio for C++ was around 3 GB, which is much too big, but not an immediate disqualifier in light of available alternatives.
 At least there's a free version now.